How to Clean Floors Without Really Trying

-DON’T GET WET: Of course, I bought the "Wet-Jet" when it first came out.
-Actually, I bought two.
-The handle of the first broke within a month and the second one broke when I tried to remove the floor cleaner reservoir bottle to attempt to refill it with better floor cleaner (mine).
+I bought the "Wet-Jet" when it first came out.
+In fact, I bought two.
+The first one broke within a month, and the second one broke when I tried to remove the floor cleaner reservoir to refill it with a better floor cleaner.
 They make it nearly impossible because they want you to buy their nasty chemical version.
 That’s when I realized that:

-2. You don’t need the wet wipes anyway!
+- You don’t need the Wet Wipes anyway!

-GET GENERIC: You can pick up generic, unscented versions of both the wet and dry disposable cloths to fit your Swiffer stick.
-Search for “wet sweeper cloths” from the dollar store or Amazon.
-The biggest plus for me is that the generic versions are often UNSCENTED.
+You can pick up both dry and wet versions of the disposable cloths to fit your Swiffer Sweeper stick.
+Search for “Wet Sweeper Cloths” from the dollar store or Amazon.
+The biggest plus for me is that they are UNSCENTED.
 They’re also far less expensive than the Swiffer branded versions.
-We buy them in bulk and store them in a bamboo caddy.

-THE REUSABLE OPTIONS: You can wrap pretty much anything onto a Swiffer sweeper head.
+You can wrap pretty much anything onto a Swiffer sweeper head.
 If you can’t poke your fabric into the little plastic keepers, get a couple of bull clips to secure it at the top.
-Sometimes, I use a stray sock, old cloth diapers or a dingy dishtowel, shake them out and rewash them.
-Or toss them.
-It depends on how gross they get.
+Sometimes, I use a stray sock, old cloth diapers, or a dingy dishtowel, shake them out, and rewash them.
+Or toss.

-MICROFIBER CLOTHS: I personally don’t like them, but you can get those super durable Microfiber cloths and reuse them ad nauseam.
-They are supposed to be good for dusting down TV screens and electronics, but I prefer my lambswool duster.
+I personally don’t like them, but you can get those super durable Microfiber cloths and reuse them ad nauseam.
+I hear they're good for dusting down TV screens and electronics.
+Still don't like them.